rthsiung/NextElection-NYC/README.md

-# MyVote v0.0.0
+# MyVote

-> A Vue.js project
+> A web app that shows you all the information you need to vote.
+By Rachel Hsiung.

 ## Build Setup